 My kit list has slowly evolved and the current setup of front/rear panniers, stove and tent is a pretty typical.
 Possibly it is better suited to several people touring together and where the weight can be shared between riders.
-As a solo traveller it can be quite a burden to haul too much stuff.
+As a solo traveller it can be quite a burden to haul so much stuff.
 A conversion to a lighter, more user friendly, ‘bike packing‘ arrangement is probably overdue.
 But the existing arrangement works well and cannot yet justify the leap to a new fangled lightweight ‘expedition’ style set up.

 Check out the product reviews and advice on the Crazy Guy with a Bike website.